FNICKE/Road-Safety-Object-Detection/README.md

 - **Twilio**: (Optional) For sending SMS notifications when violations are detected.
 - **TensorFlow/PyTorch**: Deep learning framework for model training (if you are training your own models).

+## Known Issues
+The object detection accuracy depends on the quality of the video feed.
+Make sure the camera is positioned properly for better detection.

+## Acknowledgements
+OpenCV for real-time video capture and processing.
+YOLO (You Only Look Once) for efficient object detection.
+Twilio for sending SMS alerts.

 ## Installation Instructions

 Follow the steps below to set up the project on your local machine.